ErickAgrazal/frumbledingle/readme.md

 ### Execute:
 1. `./start.sh` or `docker-compose up -d # If you do not have access to shell scripts`
-1. After you see that the development server have started, you can do: `./reset_database.sh` or `docker exec laravel php artisan migrate:refresh --seed  # If you do not have access to shell scripts`
+1. After you see that the development server has started, you can do: `./reset_database.sh` or `docker exec laravel php artisan migrate:refresh --seed  # If you do not have access to shell scripts`

 ### Tests:
 1. `docker-compose -f docker-compose.test.yml up -d`